 - Footwear must be worn at all times, and, as needed, shoes shall conform to special requirements, e.g., P.E. classes, ROTC, science labs, etc. - Shoes are required to have back straps and closed toes.
 They should be appropriate and safe for all school activities.
-Athletic shoes are preferred. - Laces on shoes or sneakers must be tied. - Crocs are permitted if they have a closed toe and if the back strap is worn appropriately.
+Athletic shoes are preferred. - Laces on shoes or sneakers must be tied. - Crocs are not permitted.
 Flip flops, slippers and wheelies (wheels attached to sneakers) are not permitted. - Heels should be no higher than 1⁄2 inch.